SchedMD/slurm-gcp/README.md

 * `schedmd-slurm-20-11-7-debian-10`

 #### Hyperthreads
-For now, hyperthreading is either enabled or disabled in the image.
-Slurm-GCP must know this for each compute node type when configuring the cluster so it can configure the correct number of CPUs.
-`image_hyperthreads` must be set on the partition definition to reflect the state of hyperthreads in the image.
-If `image_hyperthreads` is set to `true`, and the image does not have hyperthreads enabled, the compute nodes will fail to report to Slurm when created.
+The `hpc-centos-7` image has hyperthreads enabled by default, but can have the hyperthreads disabled by setting `image_hyperthreads` to `false`.
+The non-HPC images, `centos-7` and `debian-10`, cannot have hyperthreads disabled.
+Slurm-GCP must know this for each compute node type when configuring the cluster so it can configure the correct number of CPUs. `image_hyperthreads` must be set on the partition definition to reflect the state of hyperthreads in the image.
-The `hpc-centos-7` image has hyperthreads disabled.

 **NOTE:** The result of disabling hyperthreads is that half the number of CPUs will be usable, eg. `c2-standard-4` compute nodes will have 2 CPUs.